mdneuzerling/starfleet/elasticsearch/README.md

 * Why does each pod have its own persistent volume claim?
 It's perfectly reasonable to ask then where the data for Elasticsearch is being held.
 Is it duplicated across two PV claims?
 Are the two PV claims treated as one combined volume when querying Elasticsearch?
   * Supposedly, [replica sets in a deployment share a PV claim, whereas each replica pod in a stateful set has its own PV claim](https://stackoverflow.com/a/53999395/8456369).
   * Suppose we want to scale down by reducing the number of replicas.
 How do we consolidate the terminating pods' persistent volume claims into those of the remaining pods?
+* Is Elasticsearch technically a NoSQL database?
+Is that a naïve thing to ask?